 TV and film locations

 From the silver screen to much-loved TV dramas, the North York Moors plays a starring role.
-It's hardly surprising that location scouts regularly turn up on our doorstep.
-If it’s not the stunning coastline or panoramic moorland, then it’s the charming villages, period buildings and heritage steam trains that have film and TV companies eager to add a bit of the National Park to their latest production – whether it’s for CBeebies, Hollywood or even Bollywood.
+If it’s not the stunning coastline or panoramic moorland, then it’s the charming villages, heritage steam trains, ancient castles and abbeys that have film and TV companies knocking on our door.

 North York Moors - in the spotlight